altocodenl/tagaway/readme.md

    - In the case of enabling geotagging, a server reply doesn't mean that the geotagging is complete, since it's a background process that might take minutes.
 In contrast, when disabling geotagging a 200 response will be sent after the geotags are removed, without the need for a background p rocess.

 `GET /account`
-   - If successful, returns a 200 with body `{username: STRING, email: STRING, type: STRING, created: INTEGER, usage: {limit: INTEGER, fsused: INTEGER, s3used: INTEGER}, logs: [...]}`.
+   - If successful, returns a 200 with body `{username: STRING, email: STRING, type: STRING, created: INTEGER, usage: {limit: INTEGER, fsused: INTEGER, s3used: INTEGER}, logs: [...], geo: true|false}`.

 #### Debugging routes